teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ExploreCommitHistory.md

 # Explore the Commit History

-The `git log` command is used to **display the commit history** in a Git repository.
+The `git log` command is used to **display the commit history** in a git repository.
 It shows a chronological list of commits, starting from the most recent commit and going back in time to the initial commit.

 By default, `git log` displays the following information for each commit:
-* Commit Hash (SHA): A unique identifier for each commit.
+* **Commit Hash (SHA)**: A unique identifier for each commit.
-* Author: The name and email address of the person who made the commit.
+* **Author**: The name and email address of the person who made the commit.
-* Date: The date and time when the commit was made.
+* **Date**: The date and time when the commit was made.
-* Commit Message: The message provided by the author to describe the changes made in the commit.
+* **Commit Message**: The message provided by the author to describe the changes made in the commit.

 ```bash
 $ git log